Gold Visa® Card review

 Best cards to pair the Gold Visa with

 PenFed’s rewards cards would gel nicely with the Gold Visa, but really any rewards credit card would pair well.
 Just keep in mind that if you carry a balance, you could lose the bulk of any rewards you earn to interest payments.

 Depending on your spending and location, you might want to consider different reward styles.
 If you’re currently deployed abroad or you travel often, the Chase Sapphire Preferred® Card is an excellent choice.
 Meanwhile, the Blue Cash Preferred® Card from American Express is perfect for at-home expenses.
 If your purchases don’t fall within typical bonus categories, you can’t go wrong with a flat-rate cash back card like the Citi® Double Cash Card.

-Whether you’ve served with the military or not, the PenFed Gold Visa Credit Card is certainly worth considering if you know you may carry a balance from time to time.
+Whether you’ve served with the military or not, the Gold Visa Credit Card is certainly worth considering if you know you may carry a balance from time to time and are a PenFed Credit Union member.
 Its low rates and fees make it a fantastic opportunity to save money on interest, even if you have less than stellar credit.